ODE(2)PAC / ODE TO PAC

 Assistant Professor of Dance at the Boston Conservatory at Berklee

-“Clever use of cohesive gestural layered movement vocabulary laced with ancestral soul movement…[the flowers that grew from our tears] merges styles to generate a new genre.
+“Clever use of cohesive gestural layered movement vocabulary laced with ancestral soul movement…the film merges styles to generate a new genre.
 The vocabulary was carefully explored, as a result, the invention revealed a level of deep sophistication.”

 Associate Professor, Inaugural Chair of Spelman’s Department of Dance Performance and Choreography